SAP/migration-tool-for-cloud-integration/README.md

 In Terminal or Command Prompt, run:
 1. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
 2. Navigate into the root project folder: `cd migration-tool-for-cloud-integration`
-3. Install this tool: `npm install`
+3. Install this tool: run `npm install && mbt build`
 4. Prepare/rebuild the SQLite database: `cds deploy --to sqlite`
 5. Build this tool: `docker build -t migrationtool .` (in case you receive an error on the Sqlite3 package, delete the package-lock.json file and try the build again)